 Using Marijuana in Kansas

 The State of Kansas does not recognize cannabis as medically relevant.
-Here, no one can legally use cannabis, hash, hash oil, concentrates or other marijuana derivatives for recreational or medical purposes.
+Here, no one can legally use cannabis, hash, hash oil, concentrates, or other marijuana derivatives for recreational or medical purposes.

-Breaking the Marijuana Laws in Kansas
+Breaking Marijuana Laws in Kansas

 For first-time cannabis offenders, Kansas allows alternative, diversion, and conditional release sentencing.
 Under a conditional release, the convict is released on probation, as opposed to taking the case to trial.
 Once the probation is complete, the offender’s criminal record will still reflect a conviction.

 Kansas has established a very strict per se drugged driving law.
-This makes it illegal for anyone to operate a motor vehicle while under a detectable amount of an illicit drug, drug metabolite or marijuana.
+This makes it illegal for anyone to operate a motor vehicle while under a detectable amount of an illicit drug, drug metabolite, or marijuana.
 The state has set a threshold of just how much is considered a detectable level in bodily fluids.

 Mandatory minimum sentencing means the judge in charge of the case cannot sentence an offender to less than the minimum mandatory allowed by law.
 The judge does, however, have the power to sentence the offender to the maximum time allowed.
 A prisoner will not be eligible for parole until the minimum mandatory has been completely served.

 This state has enacted a marijuana tax stamp law.
 Anyone who possesses cannabis in Kansas is required by law to buy and affix a state-issued tax stamp on the contraband.
 Criminal sanctions and fines may result for disobeying this rule.
-The state’s nonpayment penalty in 100% of the tax rate plus interest.
+The state’s nonpayment penalty is 100% of the tax rate plus interest.
 Kansas currently charges the following tax stamp rates:

 - $.40 per gram for wet plants